|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Afterwards, participated in Operation Accountant transported the U. S. Army 41st Infantry Division, 162nd Infantry Regiment from Australia to the Buna-Gona.
 Then Operation Lilliput transporting troops and supplies from Milne Bay to Oro Bay.
 For these transport missions, Van Heemskerk was code named flight number 28.

-Unable to clear the area, twenty U. S. Army soldiers aboard with a jeep armed with a .50 caliber machine gun on the deck for anti-aircraft defense.
+Unable to clear the area, twenty U. S. Army soldiers aboard used a jeep with a .50 caliber machine gun on the deck for anti-aircraft defense.
 Japanese D3A Val dive bombers made four mast level attack, scoring a hit on the cargo hold with ammunition and fuel inside and causing fires.
 HMAS Wagga attempted to fight the fires until 5:00pm suffering four killed before Van Heemskerk sank into Milne Bay.

 |Discussion Forum||Daily Updates||Reviews||Museums||Interviews & Oral Histories|